disruptek/balls/README.md

 test that fails to compile, note that we use `compiles()` to swallow errors and allow subsequent tests to get executed, but only outside of `--define:release`.

-- With `--define:release`, compiler errors are fatal.
+- With `--define:release`, compiler errors are fatal and output to console.
 - With `--define:testesDry`, no color or emojis are output.

 ## Test Runner Usage